Checkmk/checkmk/CONTRIBUTING.md

 ## Python

-The guidelines listed here are binding for the development at Checkmk in Python.
+The guidelines listed here are binding for the development of Checkmk in Python.

 This list is intended to grow in practice and does not claim to be exhaustive.

-First orientate yourself on the existing code.
+If the area of code you are working with deviates from the coding guidelines it might be justifyable to disregard them for the sake of consistency.
-If it doesn't fit these guidelines at all, it might be better to first orientate yourself on the existing code and adapt the code to these guidelines separately from any content changes.
+It would be preferable to modernize the existing code in a separate commit in those cases.

 [Zen of Python](https://www.python.org/dev/peps/pep-0020/).

 Checkmk is mostly written in Python.
-At the moment the most of the code base is using Python 3.9.
+Most code in this repository is run under a fairly recent version of Python3.

 Only rely on non-standard modules that are mentioned in the `Pipfile`.
 <!--- TODO: How to add new modules? -->